The Cleanest Collagen Supplements for Skin, Joints, and Workout Recovery in 2026

 Vital Proteins has become the most recognized name in the collagen supplement market, and the product behind that reputation deserves the recognition.
 Each two-scoop serving delivers 20 grams of bovine-sourced hydrolyzed collagen peptides (Types I and III) from grass-fed, pasture-raised cows.
 The ingredient list is as clean as it gets for a collagen powder: collagen peptides.
 That is the entire list.

-The product is NSF Certified for Sport, which represents the highest level of third-party verification in the supplement industry.
-NSF certification means every batch is tested for over 200 banned substances, contaminants, and label accuracy.
-It is also Whole30 Approved, Paleo Friendly certified, and IGEN Non-GMO tested.
+The product is NSF Certified for Sport, confirmed directly on NSF's official certified-product registry.
+NSF Certified for Sport means every batch is tested for banned substances, contaminants, and label accuracy.
+It is also Whole30 Approved and Paleo Friendly certified.
 The powder dissolves cleanly in hot or cold liquids with no discernible flavor or texture, making it one of the most versatile options available.
+This product does carry an active California Proposition 65 warning for trace lead, consistent with much of the collagen category given how strict California's threshold is.

 At 27 servings per container, a single tub provides roughly a month of daily use.
-The per-day cost ranges from approximately $1.25 to $1.80 depending on where you buy, which places it in the mid-to-premium range.
-The trade-off for the extensive certification and brand infrastructure is price — this is not the cheapest collagen powder available.
-But for readers who want the strongest combination of dose, testing, and clean formulation, Vital Proteins sets the benchmark.
+The trade-off for the extensive certification and brand infrastructure is price.
+This is not the cheapest collagen powder available.
+But for readers who want the strongest combination of dose and athlete-grade testing, Vital Proteins sets the benchmark.

 Dose: 20g collagen + 18g protein per serving (2 scoops)